khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-3d-gamma-surface-risk-topography.md

 ---
-title: "The 3D Gamma Surface: Navigating the Topography of Market Risk"
+title: "The 3D Gamma Surface: Navigating Market Risk Topography"
 description: Take your options analysis to a new dimension.
 Explore the 3D Gamma Surface tool in Dashboard Options and learn how to navigate the peaks and valleys of institutional risk.
 authors: [khalid]
 tags: [Dashboard Options, analytics, 3d-surface, gamma, risk-management, visualization]